certtools/intelmq/docs/UserGuide.md

 * Each bot instance starts completely independent and MUST have a 'bot id'.

-* The 'bot id' is used to reference in 'pipeline.conf' and 'bots.conf' the specific configurations for each bot instance.
+* The 'bot id' is used to reference in '/etc/intelmq/pipeline.conf' and '/etc/intelmq/bots.conf' the specific configurations for each bot instance.

 ### System Configuration

-* Global configuration for intelmq is at file 'system.conf'.
+* Global configuration for intelmq is at file '/etc/intelmq/system.conf'.
 Please note that logger in DEBUG will write in logs the bots password when its provided by parameters in 'bots.conf' file.

 ### Pipeline Configuration

+**Location:** /etc/intelmq/pipeline.conf

 **Syntax:**
 ```